 Location: Hakahetau Bay, Ua-Pou, Marquesas

-Hello everybody everywhere.
+Hello everybody, everywhere.

 Yesterday James described the dramatic backdrop of our anchorage on Ua Pou as a movie set.
-Today, the cast landed ashore and the movie was played out.
+Today, the cast landed ashore, and the movie was played out.

-Confidence was high.
+The confidence was high.
 We took sensible footwear.
 We had drinks.
 We had sunscreen.
 We had pictures of the map on the board.
 We were super prepared, or so we thought.

 Dated is a very polite description.
 Perhaps the map actually showed the intended hiking route that they wish to build in the near future.
-Either way it made for one great adventure.
+Either way, it made for one great adventure.

 There was fruit everywhere you looked today.
 Coconuts the size of bowling balls to keep our thirst quenched and our wits sharp as we followed the ‘trail’ beneath them.

-It appears that the secret to the perfect coconut seems to be good sunlight and as seen today a huge amount of rain.
+It appears that the secret to the perfect coconut seems to be good sunlight and, as seen today, a huge amount of rain.

 My aching legs and bruised toes will attest to the fact that making movies is hard.
-Hard, yet extremely rewarding work.
+Hard yet extremely rewarding work.
 The Marquesas have been a great place to spend some time.

 Related VoyageView All Voyages

 From dream location to dream location...
-Step aboard your new college campus, S/Y Argo, at the sailors' rendezvous island of Tortola in the BVI, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details
+Step aboard your new college campus at the sailors' rendezvous island of Tortola in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details